TITLE: Policy Intern

-Friends of the Global Fight Against AIDS, Tuberculosis and Malaria seeks hard working, self-starting intern to assist our Policy team.
-The Policy intern will be responsible for working with the Policy department on both legislative and research related policy tasks.
+Friends of the Global Fight Against AIDS, Tuberculosis and Malaria seeks hard working, self-starting interns for the spring semester in 2023 to assist our Policy team.
+The intern will be responsible for working with the Policy department on both legislative and research related tasks.
 Specifically, the intern may be tasked with conducting disease-related research, attending Congressional briefings and hearings, and assisting in advocacy outreach.
 Additionally, interns will be responsible for working as a team to conduct regular tasks in support of the policy team.
+A stipend will be provided to help cover living expenses.

 Knowledge, Skills and Abilities: